 So, he who mentions price first often is the loser.

 Here is what a business broker has to say about listing your business with a price or making the buyer come up with a price after you have proved the value.

 So, what contributes to a business’s value?
-Basically, balance sheet assets, the business’s cash flow, its contracts and employees, the location of the business, and its intellectual property such as patents.
+Basically, the balance sheet assets, the business’s cash flow, its contracts and employees, its location and its intellectual property, such as patents.

 However, keep in mind what Justice Holmes said:

 “The ultimate value is what a willing and informed buyer will pay a willing and informed seller, neither of whom is under any duress.”

 “Knowing when and how to sell your company is an essential aspect of entrepreneurship.”
 SUCCESS Magazine

 Remember that it is not how much you make but how much you keep in the end that is important.
 Therefore, a deal structure is a key ingredient in reaching a workable equation.

 A business sale can be structured as either an asset or a stock purchase.